wayfair/vsm-ios/Sources/VSM/Documentation.docc/QuickstartGuide.md

 # QuickStart Guide

-This guide jumps directly into the VSM code by helping the reader apply VSM concepts to build a simple feature
+Jump directly into the VSM code by simple feature using VSM

 ## Index